How OneLatex Protects Your Data and Manages Permissions

 If you are not using the "Open in Overleaf" functionality, OneLatex does not store any data on a server (except, of course, on Microsoft's servers where your OneNote notebooks are stored).
 Your data is only stored in the Internet browser you use, in your OneDrive application folder, and in the target folder you can select.
 If you use the transfer of data to Overleaf with the "Open in Overleaf" option in the "Download Files" section, the final LaTeX data will also be temporarily stored on an Amazon S3 server.

 This permission is necessary to load data from your OneNote notebooks into the app for processing.
-The app reads the content of your OneNote to convert it and temporarily store it in your browser’s memory.
+The app reads the content of your OneNote to convert it and temporarily stores it in your browser's memory.
 It does not modify or delete your notes, and password-protected sections remain inaccessible.

 <aside> 💡